Surrogacy laws by country: Nigeria

-Surrogacy is legal in Nigeria, and surrogacy contracts are enforceable in Nigerian courts.
+Surrogacy is unregulated in Nigeria, and surrogacy contracts may be enforceable in Nigerian courts on the basis of simple contracts.
 Gestational surrogacy is currently practiced in Nigeria by a few IVF clinics.
 The guidelines are as approved by the practice guidelines of the Association of Fertility and Reproductive Health (AFRH) of Nigeria.
 The ART regulation that is currently being considered by the Senate permits surrogacy and allows some inducement to be paid for transport and other expenses.

+Philippines

+There is no legal framework for surrogacy in the Philippines.
+Philippine laws on parenthood renders legal barriers on transferring the rights to the intended parents.

+The Philippine Society of Reproductive Medicine prohibits assisting in the practice of in vitro fertilization and surrogacy through donor sperm and egg cells among its members.

 Poland

 Surrogacy is mostly unregulated in Poland.
 A 2015 news report estimated there are likely dozens of surrogate mothers in Poland.
-According to Family Code legal mother of child is always the woman who gave birth to them.
+According to the Family Code, the legal mother of a child is always the woman who gave birth to them.

 Portugal

 Heterosexual and lesbian couples could become parents via surrogacy in Portugal since 2016, under certain conditions.
 Yet, some parts of this law were considered unconstitutional in 2018 and it has since been suspended.
 Traditional surrogacy is illegal in Portugal except for some specific situations that give the right for a surrogate mother to be genetic (for example, if the future adoptive mother is completely barren).